astronomer/docs/astro/organization-dashboard.md

 :::

-## Organization Explorer
+## Organization Overview

-The **Organization Explorer** dashboard provides at-a-glance summaries about activity across your Organization's Deployments.
+The **Organization Overview** dashboard provides at-a-glance summaries about activity across your Organization's Deployments.
 You can also filter to view summaries for specific Workspaces or Deployments.

 This dashboard allows you to compare the activity and performances of Deployments to one another.
 You can identify Deployments, DAGs, or tasks that have had recent behavior changes or are performing in an unexpected way.
 For example, you can filter the data shown by time period, Workspace name, or Deployment name, to view data such as the number of successful or failed tasks within Workspaces or Deployments.
 Hovering your cursor over any of the charts brings up a detailed view of the data, indexed by date.